 Cars: have owned 5 Jeeps, a bunch of vans, and an AMC Pacer.

-l Alex Strauch was my pastor in college.
+Alex Strauch was my pastor in college.
 I learned two valuable lessons from him which I have carried with me my entire life.
 First was to fully engage passion, and second was to always seek truth in my life.
 I was to find that neither was particularly easy to take hold of.
 It is easy to be passionate for a career, or an interest.
 But Alex defined passion as something you would lay your life down for, something so dear, so desired that you would sell all you had to acquire it.
-Once he established that in my life, he pointed me to Jesus Christ.

 In the Bible, God frequently directs His people to love the outcasts, and to care for the widows and the orphans.
 As my love for Jesus grew, so did my passion for Him.
 That love and passion created in my wife and I a willingness to follow His direction and love others as He loves them, to consider others as more important than myself.
 That is how we came to follow His lead and take in orphaned children, give them a name and parents, and a home.